cappe987/tstest/README.md

   desired since we want to give quick output).
 - BC mode
 - Refactor stats.c to better map messages???
+- Fix SeqID handling to have separate counters for each packet type.

 ## Credit
 A lot of the code is directly taken from the Linuxptp project and the Linux